genewang0929/WineChain/README.md

 To address this, our project proposes a **Blockchain-based Wine Supply Chain Provenance and Authenticity System (WineChain)** — a transparent and tamper-resistant tracking solution that records and verifies every stage of the wine supply chain, ensuring trust, traceability, and quality assurance.

 ## Dependencies or setup instructions
-To get started with Hardhat 3, you'll need [Node.js v22](https://nodejs.org/) or later installed, along with [npm](https://www.npmjs.com/) as our package manager.
-For the initial prompt to for setting up the project, we chose [TypeScript](https://www.typescriptlang.org/), [Ethers.js](https://docs.ethers.org/v5/), [Mocha](https://mochajs.org/).
+To get started, you'll need [Node.js v22](https://nodejs.org/) or later installed, along with [npm](https://www.npmjs.com/) as our package manager.

-Install the contents of package.json: `npm install`
+Install the contents of package.json: `npm install`.
+Make sure to run this command under root directory, backend project directory, as well as frontend project directory.

-## How to use or deploy
+## How to use WineChain
 1. Start and complie the smart contract:
     `npx hardhat compile`